AdobeDocs/commerce-admin.en/help/catalog/category-root.md

 1. Assign a **[!UICONTROL Category Name]**.

-   The name you choose will initially be assigned to all store views.
+   The name you choose is initially assigned to all store views.

 1. If you want to add products to the catalog from the current catalog, do the following: